Chag Sameach – A Joyous Festival

 Why do we have such confidence?
 Because "It is finished."
 Christ's atoning work on the Cross is done, and we are saved.

-On Easter morning, we do not gather to remember a martyr.
+On Easter morning, we do not gather to remember a martyr, a prophet or a good teacher.
 We come together to worship the risen Son of God!

 He is risen!
 He is risen indeed!